 "So, we seem to be at an impasse over what poses the greater risk to the study of the human mind: gender bias or feminist bias.
 These two perspectives might seem poles apart, but they have something fundamental in common.
 They’re both concerned about threats to scientific objectivity – the principle that, as much as possible, science should remain untarnished by politics, cultural bias, interests or preferences.
 This commonality is good news." - Aeon

-Here you will find selected works by Cordelia Fine exploring the relations between science and political values.
-University of Melbourne students can also check out the subject Sex & Gender in the Sciences.
+Here you will find selected academic works by Cordelia Fine exploring the relations between science and political values.

-Cordelia has spoken on this topic at a range of events, including The Andrew Carnegie Lecture @ Glasgow University, The Bernal Lecture @ Birkbeck College London, International Academy of Sex Research (keynote), and forthcoming in the Moffett Lecture in Ethics @ Princeton University and the Center for Philosophy of Science @Pittsburgh University.
+Cordelia has spoken on this topic at a range of events, including The Andrew Carnegie Lecture at Glasgow University, The Bernal Lecture at Birkbeck College London, International Academy of Sex Research (keynote), the Moffett Lecture in Ethics at Princeton University and the Center for Philosophy of Science at Pittsburgh University.

-Here you will find selected works by Cordelia Fine exploring the relations between science and political values.
-University of Melbourne students can also check out the subject Sex & Gender in the Sciences.
+Here you will find selected academic works by Cordelia Fine exploring the relations between science and political values.

-Cordelia has spoken on this topic at a range of events, including The Andrew Carnegie Lecture @ Glasgow University, The Bernal Lecture @ Birkbeck College London, International Academy of Sex Research (keynote), and forthcoming in the Moffett Lecture in Ethics @ Princeton University and the Center for Philosophy of Science @Pittsburgh University.
+Cordelia has spoken on this topic at a range of events, including The Andrew Carnegie Lecture at Glasgow University, The Bernal Lecture at Birkbeck College London, International Academy of Sex Research (keynote), the Moffett Lecture in Ethics at Princeton University and the Center for Philosophy of Science at Pittsburgh University.

 |